MapcreatorIO/api-wrapper/README.md

 The Maps4News API is a powerful mapping service built for our front-end applications.
 This library is released to provide a painless way of talking to the api using Javascript.
 See the [LICENSE] file for licensing information.
 Api tokens can be granted through support requests.

+## Documentation

-The docs can be found [here][docs].
+The documentation can be found [here][docs].
 Please refer to the [api documentation] for resource information.
+Job structure documentation will be released soon.

 ## Download